raeenh2002/Spades/README.md

 5. For enabling and disabling labels and prompts simply use **Y** or **N** following that URL (localhost:8080/Spades/index.jsp?label=Y&prompt=Y).
 Y is for Yes and N is for No.

-6. For printing simply print the webpage.
+6. For printing, you can use the free **Full Page Screen Capture** extension for chrome.
+It gives you an image of the whole chart.